Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Application to NSABP B-40 Trial

-For the real data application, the initial estimate $\bm{\beta}_{init} = (\beta_0, \beta_1, \beta_2)$ was set at $(0, 0, 0)$ since we do not have any information on the model parameters.
-To see the sensitivity of initial parameters, we tried $9261 = 21\times 21 \times 21$ different initial values of $\bm{\beta}_{init}$, with $\beta_0$, $\beta_1$, and $\beta_2$ on the integer grids of $[-10,10]\times [-10,10]\times [-10,10]$.
-The corresponding histograms of causal estimates in 3-year EFS and 3-year OS at convergence are presented in Figure \ref{figure_hist}.
-Our estimated model parameters $\widehat{\bm{\beta}}$ in section \ref{b40-intro} achieves the minimum loss of equation (\ref{betabeta}).
+For the real data application, the initial estimate $\bm{\beta}_{init} = (\beta_0, \beta_1, \beta_2)$ is set at $(0, 0, 0)$.
+To see the sensitivity of initial parameters, we try $9261 = 21\times 21 \times 21$ different initial values of $\bm{\beta}_{init}$, with $\beta_0$, $\beta_1$, and $\beta_2$ on the integer grids of $[-10,10]\times [-10,10]\times [-10,10]$.
+The corresponding histograms of causal estimates in 3-year EFS and 3-year OS at convergence are presented in Figure~\ref{figure_hist}.
+Our estimated model parameters $\widehat{\bm{\beta}}$ in Section~\ref{b40-intro} achieves the minimum loss of equation (\ref{betabeta}).
 Except for some extreme initialization such as (10,10,10), most of the $\widehat{\theta}$ are the same or very close to the causal estimates calculated by using $\bm{\beta}_{init}$ = (0,0,0) as initial parameters.
 Therefore, we conclude that the causal estimand is not sensitive to the initial parameter settings in optimization.
 In practice, we suggest running optimization with various initial values and identify the right estimate.